osome-iu/osometweet/README.md

 pip install osometweet
 ```

 **Warning 1**: The package is still in development, so not all endpoints are included and those which are included may not be 100% robust.
-Please see the list of issues for any known problems.
+Please see the list of issues for known problems.

 **Warning 2**: We will try to keep the interface of the package consistent, but there maybe drastic changes in the future.